tannyo/creditcard.js/README.md

 * Added method to determine the credit card type by credit card prefix.
 * Removed the requirement to supply the card type when validating a credit card number.

+> The structure of credit card formats was gleaned from a variety of sources on the web, although the best is probably on [Wikepedia ("Credit card number")](http://en.wikipedia.org/wiki/Credit_card_number).
+>
+> John Gardner

 ## Usage

     <script src="path/to/creditcard.js"></script>